gardener-community/hackathon/2023-05_Leverkusen/README.md

 ## 🌱 Bootstrapping "Masterful Clusters" aka "Autonomous Shoots"

 **Problem Statement:** Gardener requires an initial cluster such that it can be deployed and spin up further seed or shoot clusters.
-This inital cluster can only be setup via different means than `Shoot` clusters, hence it has different qualities, hence it makes the landscapes more heterogenous, hence it eventually results in additional operational complexity.
+This initial cluster can only be setup via different means than `Shoot` clusters, hence it has different qualities, hence it makes the landscapes more heterogenous, hence it eventually results in additional operational complexity.

 **Motivation/Benefits**: 🔗 Drop third-party tooling dependency, 🔧 reduced operation complexity, ✨ support more use-cases/scenarios